Czech Armed Forces: Structure

+Czech military terminology and the Act No. 219/1999 define the Czech Armed Forces (Armáda České republiky) as the main part of the Armed Forces of the Czech Republic (ozbrojené síly České republiky).
+Other components are the Military Office of the President of the Czech Republic and the Castle Guard.

+Czech soldiers also serve in Ministry of Defence, military schools, Military Police and Military Intelligence.

+Supreme commander

+The current supreme commander of the Armed Forces of the Czech Republic is President of the Republic Petr Pavel.

 Many of the duties of the President of the Czech Republic can be said to be ceremonial to one degree or another, especially since the President has relatively few powers independent of the will of the Prime Minister.
 One of those is the status as commander in chief of the military; no part of these duties can take place but through the assent of the Prime Minister.
 In matters of war, he is in every sense merely a figurehead, since the Constitution gives all substantive constitutional authority over the use of the armed forces to the Parliament.
 In fact, the only specific thing the constitution allows the President to do with respect to the military is to appoint its generals – but even this must be done with the signature of the Prime Minister.

+Organizational structure

-Structure of the Czech Armed Forces consists of two main parts and other commands:
+Objective force structure according to the Czech Armed Forces Development Concept 2035: